 Coastal Town of San Juan Del Sur

-La Lancha is a cute and cozy spot minutes from the beach that offers fresh lobster at a great price.
+La Lancha is a cute and cosy spot minutes from the beach that offers fresh lobster at a great price.
 The ceviche here is also a treat!
 For a beautiful beachfront meal with a view, check out Henrys Iguana Beach Bar and Restaurant.
-This giant tiki bar offers everything from omelets to burger and fries and is the perfect location to catch the breathtaking sunset.
-The rum scene is huge in Nicaragua, but their local beer (Tona or Victoria) proves equally tasty and thirst quenching.
+This giant tiki bar offers everything from omelettes to burgers and fries and is the perfect location to catch the breathtaking sunset.
+The rum scene is huge in Nicaragua, but their local beer (Tona or Victoria) proves equally tasty and thirst-quenching.

 Rise Up Surf

-There are many options if looking for a beach scene little more secluded.
-However, San Juan Del Sur is a perfect (albeit crowded) spot to mingle with Nicaraguan locals and tourists, and of course, to hit the waves in a surfing adventure.
+There are many options if you are looking for a beach scene that is a little more secluded.
+However, San Juan Del Sur is a perfect (albeit crowded) spot to mingle with Nicaraguan locals and tourists and, of course, to hit the waves in a surfing adventure.

-If interested in discovering an area off the beaten path, check out Rise Up Surf Nicaragua.
+If you are interested in discovering an area off the beaten path locale, check out Rise Up Surf Nicaragua.
 This surf camp sits on top of a cliff in Aposentillo, a coastal town a few hours north of the bustling San Juan Del Sur.
 Available for all surfing levels, a week at this resort offers a rare and unique experience.
-It’s private and exclusive nature gives off a luxurious feel.
+Its private and exclusive nature gives off a luxurious feel.
 To add to the exclusiveness, the staff provides a loose schedule which they cater to each guest.

 Courtesy of Greenpathways Tours Nicaragua Flickr

-A holiday at Rise Up Surf is all inclusive and will cost you less than $2000 with flight.
+A holiday at Rise Up Surf is all-inclusive and will cost you less than $2000 with a flight.
 Their package offers transportation to and from the airport and accommodations.
 It also includes multiple surf lessons per day for beginners from experienced ISA-certified instructors.
 In terms of eats, all meals are prepared by the head chef (all locally grown, seasonal and healthy).
-Yoga, and other day trips and activities are also provided.
+Yoga and other day trips and activities are also provided.

 Courtesy of Rise Up Surf Nicaragua Flickr